 Magic Kingdom has the iconic Cinderella Castle.
 This castle is larger in comparison, and has the Cinderella’s Royal Table restaurant inside it.
 This castle is better utilized for the mini princess shows that happen throughout the day.
 We especially loved the welcome ceremony at the 9 am park opening, complete with some fireworks.
 It was the perfect way to get super-jazzed up about the day before dashing off to Tomorrowland.

 Many of the rides were about the same, with minor differences.
 This is where we spoiled So Cal tourists kept comparing each experience.
 What was consistently nice about the Florida setup was that the lines for a majority of the attractions had either fans or air conditioning.
-An absolute must in Florida heat and humidity, but would also be nice in California, which is known to have the occasional sweltering heat wave several times a year.
+An absolute must in Florida heat and humidity, but would also be nice in California, which is known to have a few sweltering heat waves several times a year.
 The park itself was also rather more spread out, which lent to the feel of it being less crowded.
 There were also some fantastic experiences that we don’t have at our Disney California park.
 We had fun with some of the interactive, treasure-hunt type activities, such as the Pirate’s Adventure and Sorcerers of the Magic Kingdom.
 The Seven Dwarf’s Mine Train ride was great fun, and Stitch’s Great Escape, a rather odd, poorly executed ‘ride,’ was for some strange reason a hit with my boys.